Eutienne/Lem_in/README.md

 ## Project

  The goal of this project is to ﬁnd the quickest way to get n ants across the farm.<br>
- In this project it's the you searching for the fastest path, but also for the most paths.<br>
+ In this project you are searching for the fastest path, but also for the most paths.<br>
- So you can find a combination to bring the ants on the quickest way from start to end, without being in the same room on the same time. <br>
+ So you can find a combination to bring the ants in the quickest way from start to end, without being in the same room on the same time. <br>
  (Quickest way means the solution with the least number of lines, respecting the output format requested below)<br>

  ## Rules